filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Simple Summary

-Similar to [#901](https://github.com/filecoin-project/FIPs/discussions/901), covert fundraising remainder address [f0122](https://filfox.info/en/address/f0122) type from a multisig to account that is keyless (like f099).
+Similar to [#901](https://github.com/filecoin-project/FIPs/discussions/901), covert fundraising remainder address [f0122](https://filfox.io/en/address/f0122) type from a multisig to account that is keyless (like f099).

 ## Abstract

 At the moment, the actor holding the fundraising remainder is a _multisig_ actor.
 All signers are account actors, secured by corresponding wallet keys.
 This setup leaves the ownership and control over the fundraising remainder to signers of the _multisig_ actor, which undermines the decentralized governance principle over network funds, and creates potential security leaks.
+Although the amount in the fundraising remainder account is feable to institute any meaningful Sybil attack, breaching of spec still greatly undermines the security of a decentralized network by dimishing the network's credibility and unevenly favoring one party of the network participants, which both inflict profound long-term damage to the network.

 This FIP proposes to alter the type of the fundraising remainder actor from the aforementioned multisig to a keyless account actor, and further transfer the ownership, control and governance of the funds reserved from the signers of the multisig back to the network's participants via community governance.